FAQs on the subject of export authorizations

 If documents are not submitted in full, if there are other queries to be clarified by BAVG, if an internal plausibility check is necessary or similar criteria that deviate from the processing of a standard application, a one-time lump sum of EUR 57.50 will be charged.

-The BAVG will send the fee notice by e-mail to the company e-mail address that has been provided to us.
+BAVG will send the advance fee notice to the company address provided at the time of application (by e-mail or post).

 Each certificate has a business number, which is also shown identically in the fee schedule.